ssamadgh/swiftui-viper-module-template/README.md

 ## Usage

+Add ```SwiftUIInterfaces.swift``` file at top of your project folder.

-You can generate a new module with the following command:
+Then you can generate a new module with the following command:

 ```shell
 swift template generate <name> -u viper-module [-o <location>]
 ```
+Add the generated module into your project below ```SwiftUIInterfaces.swift``` file.

 That's it.